 The Shanghai Bund was once the financial hub for all of East Asia.
-That all changed after the Communist Party won the Chinese civil war.
+That changed when the Communist Party won the Chinese civil war.

-Most of the banks, hotels and clubs that once lined the banks of the Huangpu river, were closed or converted into other government uses.
+Most of the banks, hotels and clubs that once lined the banks of the Huangpu river, were closed or converted for government use.

 The Shanghai Bund meets the Huangpu River at Yan'an Road and continues North for nearly a mile, following Zhongshan Road to the Waibaidu Bridge.